Rahulsaini27/shortendurl/README.md

 This project is a robust and modern URL Shortener application built using the MERN (MongoDB, Express, React, Node.js) stack, enhanced with Vite for a lightning-fast frontend development experience and Tailwind CSS for a highly customizable and attractive user interface.

 The core objective is to allow users to submit long URLs and receive a compact, shortened version.
 Visiting the generated short URL will seamlessly redirect the user to the original destination.
 Additionally, it features a protected admin panel for monitoring shortened URLs and their visit analytics.

+**🎯 Try it live**: Visit [https://shortendurl-767b.vercel.app/](https://shortendurl-767b.vercel.app/) to see the application in action!

 ## 2. Features